jtdubs/lab/boxes/kali-workstation/README.md

 Method
 ------
-- Boots VM and installs updates over ssh
+- Boots VM and installs software and tools over ssh